 Practice Email Safety

 Email scams are very popular.
-Despite your spam filter, you may still find bogus, spammy, or pfishing emails showing up in your inbox from time to time.
+Despite your spam filter, you may still find bogus, spammy, or phishing emails showing up in your inbox from time to time.
 Know what to look for and do not open or click on any of these suspicious emails.
 Many of them will tell you they need to “verify” your information.
-Never enter your personal identifiable information over the web unless you are absolutely sure that you are on a legitimate sites.
+Never enter your personally identifiable information over the web unless you are absolutely sure that you are on legitimate sites.

 Educate Your Kids About Identity Theft

 It’s never too early to teach children how to keep their identity safe.
 Kids are a prime target for identity thieves.
 Their identities can be easily compromised with fake credit card accounts, loans, or even medical care in their name.
 And some of these infractions will go undetected for years since it’s rare for kids’ credit to be pulled.
 High schoolers and college students are at great risk.